-Such large variations make it hard to understand the effects of changing project options.
+Such large variations make it possible to misunderstand the effects of changing project options.
 Suppose some proposed change doubles productivity, but a moves from 9 to 4.5.
 The improvement resulting from that change would be obscured by the tuning variance.